-This will create BPMN and DMN models configured to simulate a call of a DMN model from the BPMN model.
+This will create BPMN and DMN models configured to simulate a call to a DMN model from the BPMN model.

-Note: In order to integrate DMN Module, the Expression Language must use Java and the JRE and JDK must be configured correctly (The minimum version of java is 1.7).
+Note: In order to integrate the DMN Module, the Expression Language must use Java and the JRE and JDK must be configured correctly (the minimum version of java is 1.7).
 See Install the BPSim Execution Engine in the Help topic Business Process Simulation (BPSim).

-In the BPMN diagram below there are three DataObjects (aqua) connected to BPMN Activities.
-These DataObject elements carry input data, generated from DMN Simulation window.
+In this BPMN diagram there are three DataObjects (aqua) connected to BPMN Activities.
+These DataObject elements carry input data, generated from the DMN Simulation window.

-- When the simulation is running it will automatically load all DataObjects connecting to the task when the simulation token passes through. - The second business rules task "Decide bureau strategy" is configured to set property "Strategy" to the value "DMNSimArtifact.Get_Strategy()".
-The user don't need to type in, use Ctrl + Space to help you edit the expression.
+- When the simulation is running it will automatically load all DataObjects connecting to the task when the simulation token passes through - The second business rules task "Decide bureau strategy" is configured to set the property "Strategy" to the value "DMNSimArtifact.Get\Strategy()"; you don't need to type this in, press Ctrl+Space to help you edit the expression

-When these are set, go to "Execute" tab and simulate the model, you can then view the report or go to "Step" page to do step "debugging" of the BPSim model.
+When these are set, click on the 'Execute' tab and simulate the model.
+You can then view the report or go to the 'Step' page to do step debugging of the BPSim model.